fehiepsi/rethinking-numpyro/README.md

 [![Test Status](https://travis-ci.com/fehiepsi/rethinking-numpyro.svg?branch=master)](https://travis-ci.com/fehiepsi/rethinking-numpyro)
 # Statistical Rethinking (2nd ed.) with NumPyro

-**Status:** The codes here correspond to the book draft dated on 26 Sept 2019.
+**Status:** The codes here correspond to the book draft dated on 08 Dec 2019.

 I am a fan of the book [*Statistical Rethinking*](https://xcelab.net/rm/statistical-rethinking/), so I port the codes of [its second edition](https://github.com/rmcelreath/statrethinking_winter2019#draft-chapters) to [NumPyro](https://github.com/pyro-ppl/numpyro).
 I hope that the book and this translation will be helpful not only for NumPyro/Pyro users but also for ones who are willing to do Bayesian statistics in Python.